 The Extended Project Qualification (EPQ) offers Sixth Form students the opportunity to study a topic in depth and produce a final dissertation.
 It is a free-standing AS qualification and its purpose is to add a further dimension to Sixth Form study and to stretch the more ambitious scholar.

-The course is not compulsory but it offers some significant benefits to those involved who will:
+Although the EPQ course is not compulsory, it offers some significant benefits to those involved who will:

 - pursue in depth one aspect of their A Level studies, which should develop their knowledge and understanding

 - undertake a significant piece of research which should be excellent preparation for university study

 - develop their powers of analysis, evaluation and expression

 - have an excellent command of one topic to quote on their university applications and to potentially discuss at interview